-The analog output can be selected to output 4-20 mA or 0-20 mA and can be selected to track the rate or count.
+The analog output can be selected to output 4-20 mA or 0-20 mA and can be selected to track the rate or count of the C display.
 Pin 13 supplies 12 to 18V to power the current loop.
 Pin 14 supplies the current sinking driver.
 When connecting a strip chart recorder, make connections as follows: